 [Photos aren’t allowed in the hammam and I was able to take these after I’d re-dressed only because it was a slow day and no women were in the rooms at the time.
 From here on out, I can’t offer any more photos from inside the hammam.]

 Communal, two-headed showers are on either side of the gommage space with a stone ledge along one wall between the showers.
 When I arrived, a gommage was in progress and two ladies were lounging on the ledge.
-One, an older, hefty woman was topless and had her underwear pulled aside while she did a bit of exfoliating on her own with one of the green gloves sold at the hammam and a bucket of water.
+One, an older, solid-built woman was topless and had her underwear pulled aside while she did a bit of exfoliating on her own with one of the rough green gloves sold at the hammam and a bucket of water.
 So much for American modesty!
 The other, smaller woman appeared to be in a bra and panties.
 Above them on a high ledge, stacks of plastic buckets were available for visitors.
 On a central table, a hammam employee scrubbed away at a guest on one of the hard plastic gommage tables.
 (There is a small private room with tables just outside the shower and toilet area that I gather can be booked for those uncomfortable with the communal atmosphere of the hammam.)

 The showers were so hot as to be nearly scalding.
 Attempting to moderate the heat simply turned off the flow.
 Hmm.
 I made quick work of the shower, using a bit of the oily black soap from the packet I’d bought with my package.